Director's Statement

 Director, URBANbuild

-Our work with community non-profits have exposed us to the needs of the city’s underprivileged families and what is required for the revitalization of New Orleans’ urban fabric.
+Our work with community non-profits has exposed us to the needs of the city’s underprivileged families and what is required for the revitalization of New Orleans’ urban fabric.